kkipngenokoech/curated-projects/rubyonrails/toyapp/README.md

 and in microposts model you: `belongs_to :user`

 to ensure that fields cannot be blank one normally uses the `presence:true` in the db models.

+## inheritance

+`<` indicates inheritance from a bigger class.

+i.e our user defined models inherit from Application models which inturn inherits from ActiveRecord::Base a base class model which Active Record provides, here's were we normally get to communicate with the databases.

+rules defined in the base classes for both the models and the controllers apply to all its children.